sadscv/JournalReading/articles/2022Summer/【D803】How_rotten_is_Russia’s_army?.md

 14.Yet, even if Mr Putin is defeated, he will remain dangerous.
 The message for nato is that it needs to update its **tripwire** defence.
 This rests on the idea that a Russian attempt to take a bite out of, say, the Baltic states may succeed at first, but would trigger a wider war which nato would eventually win.
 That defence involves the risk of miscalculation and escalation, which are more fraught than ever if Russia’s conventional forces are weak.
 Better to have a large forward force that Russia would find hard to defeat from the very start.
 The best way to be safe from Mr Putin and his rotten army is to deter him from fighting at all.

 > **tripwire** ：绊索/网
  >
+> A **tripwire force** (sometimes called a **glass plate**) is a strategic approach in deterrence theory.
+The tripwire force is a military force smaller than that of a potential adversary, which is designed to signal the defending side's commitment to an armed response to future aggression without triggering a security spiral.
+ >